 This article appears in the Spring 2019 print issue of Foreign Policy.

-Ethan B. Kapstein is associate director of the Empirical Studies of Conflict Project at Princeton University, and a professor at Arizona State University.
+Ethan B. Kapstein is a professor at Arizona State University and a co-director of the Empirical Studies of Conflict Project at Princeton University.